Estimated reading time: 9 minutes

 I still have many years until I retire, so I’m not too worried since this is how investing works.

-We have a projected plan created by our financial advisor and his team for our family.
+Our financial advisor and his team created a projected plan for our family.

 It was one of those wow moments, but we know that numbers change simultaneously.